octo-technology/OpenTezos/docs/defi/cross-chain-swaps.md

 ![](../../static/img/defi/atomic-swap-fail.svg)
 <small className="figure">FIGURE 4: Illustration of a failed atomic swap (Bob did not send the funds).</small>

+As its name denotes, HTLC is a time-bound smart contract between parties that involves the generation of a cryptographic hash function, which can be verified between them.
 To learn more about HTLCs, you can read [this article](https://medium.com/blockchainio/what-are-atomic-swaps-bc1d034634c9).

 ## Cross-chain swaps on Tezos
 Today, [TEZEX](https://tezex.io/) is currently in development and will enable cross-chain swaps.
 At first, TEZEX Bridge will enable swaps to/from the Ethereum blockchain (ERC-20 tokens), to the Tezos blockchain (FA-1.2, FA-2.0).